-Nowdays most hosting plans offer an SSH/command-line facility so you should definitely consider the SSH method to download and install WordPress on your server.
-The big advantage you get is that you don't need to visit different sites, don't need to do any download/upload or open any control panels.
-You do that all via a single command-line interface.
-For this you will need an SSH client.
-If you are running on Windows go for PuTTY and if you are on Mac you can use Mac's built-in Terminal or iTerm 2.
-Before we move ahead please make sure your host offers bash shell because our commands are configured for that.
+Nowadays, most hosting plans offer an SSH command-line facility, so you should definitely consider the SSH method to download and install WordPress on your server.
+The big advantage is that you don't need to visit different sites, and you don't need to do any uploading or open any control panels.
+You do everything via a single command-line interface.
+For this, you will need an SSH client.
+If you are running on Windows, go for PuTTY, and if you are on Mac, you can use Mac's built-in Terminal or iTerm 2.
+Before we move ahead, please make sure your host offers the Bash shell because our commands are configured for that.

 Enter the following command in your Terminal client to connect to your site's command-line over SSH: